Access

 If you find yourself writing code nested deeper than 2 levels, you've gone too deep and are about to drown.
 Rewrite to use a separate method or methods.

 Within classes, place declarations before constructors before methods.
 Within methods, place declarations before executables except for temporary variables that should be declared in or near the loops that use them.
-Within declarations, placepublic
+Within declarations, place

 Exceptions